mynameismyna/mynameismyna/README.md

 The driver is selected from a drop-down list of installed ODBC drivers.

+By default the connection dialog fills in the Server as `192.168.129.15` and the Database as `BORAOZMAN`.
+Whatever values you last used are saved to `connection.json` so they appear automatically the next time you open the program.

 The result panel now resizes with the window.
 Use the **A+** and **A-** buttons to adjust text size, and toggle **Bold** or **Italic** to change the formatting of all results.